zhaixiaowai/IsometryEx/README.md

 ## Installation

-- [Download](https://github.com/maxkonovalov/Isometry/releases/latest/download/Isometry.sketchplugin.zip) the latest release of the plugin
+- [Download](https://github.com/zhaixiaowai/IsometryEx/releases/latest/download/IsometryEx.sketchplugin.zip) the latest release of the plugin
 - Un-zip
-- Double-click on `Isometry.sketchplugin`
+- Double-click on `IsometryEx.sketchplugin`

 ## License

-`Isometry` is available under the MIT license.
+`IsometryEx` is available under the MIT license.
 See the LICENSE file for more info.